 Venture into the Dragon’s Lair

 Locals tell the story of a fire-breathing Dragon that once resided within the cave protecting hordes of gold.
-The best way to access the Dragon’s Lair, and to explore the woodlands that surround it, is to rent a bicycle.
+The best way to access the Dragon’s Lair, and explore the woodlands that surround it, is to rent a bicycle.

-Each have left their mark on the city and its architecture.
+Each has left its mark on the city and its architecture.
 In Kastoria, you can see ruined Ottoman mosques and marketplaces, sitting beside colourful Ottoman houses and grand Byzantine homes.